IBE160/SG-612/docs/epics.md

 **Prerequisites:** Story 1.1

 **Technical Notes:** This covers the backend integration work outlined in Week 2 of the project timeline.
+Integration will be done in `ai_service.py` using the `google-genai` Python library.
+The API key must not be exposed to the frontend.

 ### Story 2.2: "Magic Fill" AI Suggestions

 As a user, when creating or editing a task, I want to click a "Magic Fill" button to get AI-powered suggestions for the label and priority, so that I can organize tasks faster.

-**Acceptance Criteria:**
+**Acceptance Criteria:** (This story is linked to the 'AI-Suggestion Flow')

 **Given** I am in the "Add Task" or "Edit Task" modal **When** I click the "Magic Fill" button
 **Then** the task description is sent to the backend AI service.
+**And** a subtle loading indicator appears on the button until the `label` and `priority` fields are populated.
 **And** the `label` and `priority` fields in the form are populated with the suggestions returned by the AI.
 **And** I can then accept or edit these suggestions before saving.

 **Prerequisites:** Story 1.2, Story 1.3, Story 2.1

 **Technical Notes:** This story connects the frontend UI to the backend AI service.
+The "Magic Fill" button triggers a `POST /api/suggest` call to the backend.

 ### Story 2.3: Rule-Based Fallback Mechanism